 Essential Equipment

-You’ll need a key cutting machine (manual or automatic), lock picks, tension wrenches, and key extractors.
+You will need a key cutting machine (manual or automatic), lock picks, tension wrenches, and key extractors.
 For automotive work, you need transponder key programmers and code cutting equipment.

 Get quality lock lubricants too.
 Half the time a “broken” lock just needs proper cleaning and lubrication.